johanneskern/gm_ethzurich/events/tacos-with-nerif/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  - Join us for an evening of networking, fun, tacos and margaritas, organized by Nerif.
+  - Join us for an evening of networking, fun, tacos and margaritas, organized by Nerif and co-hosted by GSR and Aktionariat.
 You will receive the location of this secret event after having minted the NFT ticket.
 Zurich edition.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28